tomhenrich/plex/managing/handbrake/README.md

   * If none of those formats are available, convert the highest-quality source track to `AAC` for compatibility
     * Maintain the existing channel mix (e.g. if the source is 7.1, keep that)
     * Maximum bitrate: 512 kbps or the original track's value, whichever is lower (do not upscale)
-  * TrueHD track may be kept for _exceptionally_ high-quality movies but must be secondary to a more compatible track
+  * TrueHD tracks are not supported by almost any client, and should be discarded

 > [!NOTE]
 > Handbrake cannot do this kind of selection logic itself.